 How is Mightycause involved?

-Mightycause is all about collaborative impact and charitable giving, so #GivingTuesday was a natural fit for us!
+Mightycause is all about collective impact and charitable giving, so #GivingTuesday was a natural fit for us!
 We host our own #GivingTuesday event on our platform each year, where nonprofits come together to raise money for their causes.
 We add gamification to the mix by offering prizes to the top fundraisers that allow them to raise even more on #GivingTuesday.
-It’s always a big event — in 2017, we able to raise over $3.5 million and engage more than 20,000 donors.
+It’s always a big event — since our first year in 2013, nonprofits have raised millions as part of our event.

 What is #GivingTuesday’s hashtag all about?

 It totally depends on the nonprofit!
-Some nonprofits fundraise on their own for #GivingTuesday, while some of them team up with a platform like Mightycause.
+Some nonprofits fundraise on their own, while some of them team up with a platform like Mightycause.
 Many nonprofits sign up to participate through the givingtuesday.org site, too.
-But there’s no one way to participate, since the #GivingTuesday movement has grown so huge and become a global event.
+But there’s no one way to participate since the #GivingTuesday movement has grown so huge and become a global event.

 There are lots of ways to get involved!
 Here are just a few: